Frequently Asked Questions for Host Families:

 Usually guests will eat out with friends or prepare their own meals.

 Some guests may want to eat with you and each family negotiates

 with their student, the number of meals and cost.

-Students are very independent and will make their own transportation
+Our guests are very independent and will make their own transportation

 arrangements.
 Initially they may need your help figuring out mass transit.